Helping you live a life you always wanted.

-I am Kate Bull, a fully Therapeutic Counsellor registered with the BACP (British Association of Counselling and Psychotherapy) and I have a BSc (Hons) in Psychology and a Diploma in Therapeutic Counselling.
+I am Kate Bull, a Therapeutic Counsellor registered with the British Association of Counselling and Psychotherapy (showing that I meet their standards for a therapist to be ethical and effective) and I have a BSc (Hons) in Psychology and a Diploma in Therapeutic Counselling.

 The approach I use in my counselling is integrative, with Transactional Analysis being my main model.
 In reality this means I pull together different models and theories that will help towards the helping the client reach their goals.
 Transactional Analysis is a versatile theory that looks at people’s behaviours and their relationships; working under idea that each individual is valuable and has the capacity for positive change and personal growth.

 I have a broad base of experience working with people from all age groups and backgrounds, gained from my time spent counselling in a GP’s surgeries, Counselling services and a Women’s Health and Wellbeing Centre within the past 6 years.
 During this time I have worked with many people experiencing many difficulties, such as anxiety, depression, and trauma and childhood abuse.

 I enjoy working with people; so that they can gain a greater understanding of themselves and reach their full potential of mental health wellbeing.